Kempe equivalence of $4$-critical planar graphs: The proof of Theorem

 \section{The proof of Theorem \ref{thm:main}}

 In this section, we prove Theorem \ref{thm:main}.
 We begin with some lemmas.

 \begin{lemma}[Koester~\cite{koester}] Every $4$-critical planar graph has a vertex of degree at most~$4$. \end{lemma}

-Let $G$ be a graph, and $v$ a vertex of $G$.
-A $4$-coloring $f$ of $G$ is said to be \emph{$v$-good} if $f$ colors exactly two neighbors of $v$ alike (that is, all four colors appear in the closed neighborhood of $v$).
+For a graph $G$, a subgraph $H$ of $G$ and a coloring $\varphi$ of $G$, let $\varphi \restriction H$ denote the restriction of $\varphi$ to $H$.
+For a vertex $v$ of $G$ of degree exactly $4$ and a $4$-coloring $f$ of $G$, we say that $f$ is \emph{$v$-good} if $f$ colors exactly two neighbors of $v$ alike; in other words, if all four colors appear in the closed neighborhood of $v$ under $f$.

 \begin{lemma} Let $G$ be a $4$-critical planar graph, let $v$ be a vertex of degree exactly four in $G$, and let $\varphi$ be a $4$-coloring of $G$.
 Then $\varphi$ is $K$-equivalent to a $v$-good $4$-coloring $\psi$ of $G$. \end{lemma}